 - The Institute for Family, Community, and Opportunity promotes a stronger society and consists of the DeVos Center for Religion and Civil Society, the B. Kenneth Simon Center for Principles and Politics, the Center for Health Policy Studies, and the Domestic Policy Studies staff.

 - The Kathryn and Shelby Cullom Davis Institute for National Security and Foreign Policy promotes a stronger America and consists of the Douglas and Sarah Allison Center for Foreign and National Security Policy, and the Margaret Thatcher Center for Freedom, the Asian Studies Center, and the International Studies staff.

-Working in conjunction with all three Institutes are Heritage’s Edwin Meese III Center for Legal and Judicial Studies, the Center for Policy Innovation, and the Research Editing staff.
+Working in conjunction with all three Institutes are Heritage’s Edwin Meese III Center for Legal and Judicial Studies and the Research Editing staff.